Hands on: Google Home Hub review

 Competitively priced and intelligently designed, the Google Home Hub is well set to challenge Amazon’s Echo for a dominant place in your burgeoning smart home.

-Deep integration with Google services and Search makes appear set to be great at anticipating your needs, while the decision to have a one-top menu for all smart home devices associated with the Hub is a very useful one.
+Deep integration with Google services and Search makes it set to be great at anticipating your needs, while the decision to have a one-stop menu for all smart home devices associated with the Hub is a very useful one.

 - Want to see what the competition is up to?
 Check out the Amazon Echo Show 2